ZONESTAR3D/Z8P/Z8P-MK2/2-Operation_Guide/readme.md

 ### Load filaments
 #### [:clapper:Video Tutorial](https://github.com/ZONESTAR3D/Z8P/tree/main/Z8P-MK2/2-Operation_Guide/pic/loadfilament.gif)
 This printer is equipped with four extruders and one 4-IN-1-OUT color mixing hot end.
-The extruders and the hot end are connected by a filament guide (PTFE tube).
-Before printing, you need to load all 4 filaments to the extruders and feed them into the bottom of the hot end.
+The extruders and the hot end are connected by a filament guide (PTFE tube). :warning:**Before printing, you need to load all 4 filaments to the extruders and feed them into the bottom of the hot end.**
 ##### Step 1.
 Do “Prepare>>Auto Home>>Home All” on control panel, and then do “Prepare>>Temperature>> Preheat PLA”, waiting nozzle temperature reached to 190 ℃ (Fig 1).
 ##### Step 2.
 Use a diagonal pliers to cut off the head of filament (Fig 2), and then press the handle of the extruder#1 and insert filament, push the filament until you can see the filament in the PTFE guide (Fig 3).
 Rotate the gear of extruder #1 (Fig 4), watch the filament until it entered bottom of the hot end.
 ##### Step 3.
 Using the same method as in step 2 to load the filaments to extruder#2 ~ extruder#4, watch the filaments until them entered the bottom of hot end.